-No dog enjoys wearing a cone.
-Unfortunately, in most post-operative cases, the cone is necessary and prevents our dogs from biting at their stitches.
-The most common type of cone dogs wear after a surgery or treatment is the ‘e-collar’ or the Elizabethan collar.
+The most common type of cone dogs wear after surgery or major treatments is the ‘e-collar’ or the Elizabethan collar, also known as an e-collar.
 The Elizabethan collar was named for its resemblance to the Renaissance era style in women’s dress fashion, which was started by Queen Elizabeth I of England.
+There are also soft cones and donut collars that may be more comfortable for your pet.

 1. Keep the Cone On

 The first step in how to make a dog cone more comfortable is to keep it on.
 It might be tempting to take the cone off every time you see your dog struggle.
 But it is best to be consistent and strict with the cone in order to help them adjust to wearing it and to protect them post-surgery.
-Only remove it sparingly when absolutely necessary.
-Most dogs will eventually learn how to maneuver and get along just fine with their cone.
-A little extra encouragement by way of attention can help your dog feel a little less worried about the contraption around their head.
+You only remove the cone when absolutely necessary.

-2. Eating, Drinking and Sleeping
+2. Eating, Drinking, and Sleeping

-One of the biggest difficulties dogs and their owners face in learning how to make a dog cone more comfortable is making eating, drinking, and sleeping as easy as possible.
-The cone can certainly make these tasks more difficult, but they are entirely possible with the cone on.
-If they are having difficulty with a deep bowl you can help them out by using a shallow bowl and by steadying it while he eats or drinks.
-Make sure that their water is in a very accessible space, away from cabinets or walls that might prevent your dog from being able to drink freely when they want.
-If your dog typically sleeps in a kennel, guiding them in and out may help prevent them from getting stuck in a tough position.
+If your dog is having difficulty with a deep bowl, you can help them out by using a shallow bowl instead and by steadying it while he eats or drinks.
+Make sure that their water is in a very accessible space, away from cabinets or walls that might prevent your dog from being able to drink freely when they want while wearing a cone.

 3. Make Extra Space

-When your dog is wearing a cone, navigation, even around familiar places like your home can be tricky.
-In addition to their vision being impaired by the cone, your dog probably isn’t aware of how much extra space they need to move around.
-One way to help them adjust is to remove any unnecessary obstacles in your home.
+One way to help your dog adjust is to remove any unnecessary obstacles in your home.
 By doing simple things like pushing chairs in, or putting away large items like the vacuum, your home becomes an easier space for your dog to move around in.
 Rather than let your dog wander into a wall or doorframe, you can gently guide them toward the center of openings and through hallways, this way they can start to learn to navigate on their own.

 4. Try An Alternative